 Benjamin Bloom: a famous educational psychologist who discovered that combining private mentoring and mastery increases student success.
 His Bloom's 2 Sigma Problem is a famous education problem we're trying to solve at OpenClassrooms.
 We've written an article about this on Class Central if you want to know more!

 Maria Montessori: who developed the famous educational approach a hundred years ago that is named after her.
-While directed at younger learners, her method emphasizes on student autonomy, responsibility, and learning by doing.
+While directed at younger learners, her method emphasizes student autonomy, responsibility, and hands-on learning.

 Sudbury Valley School: a democratic school where teachers and students are equal.
 Students learn the way they want at their own pace in mixed-age groups - as long as they respect school democracy.
-It looks a bit extreme to some people because it's very different from what we're used to, but it's worth looking into!
+It looks a bit extreme to some people because it's very different from what they're used to, but it's worth considering!

 The Future Is Bright: We Just Have To Work a Lot to Build It

-We hope that you already have a better sense of what we think here at OpenClassrooms. 🙂
+We hope that you have a better sense of what we think here at OpenClassrooms. 🙂

-We don't say that everything in schools is wrong (great stuff is happening everywhere): we just think we can go further.
+We don't say that everything in traditional classrooms is wrong (great stuff is happening everywhere): we just think we can go further.

 Here is how we imagine the education of the future at OpenClassrooms (and we're working hard to make this happen!):

 We like theory and practice.
 People learn by making mistakes, just like children.
 Yes, mistakes hurt and look wrong, but they are an essential part of learning.

 We like to start with a real project.
 Even if students don't know what they're doing, we think it's better to show them a real-world situation.
 It’s how they get a sense of context, which will motivate them to learn the lessons they need.